BarakChamo/The-Creative-Web/classes/class 9/readme.md

 A note: the certificates must be in the same folder in which you're running the `http-server --ssl` command.

+If you want to bypass security warnings on Google Chrome, navigate to this flags page:
+`chrome://flags/#allow-insecure-localhost`

+And toggle `Enable` on `Allow invalid certificates for resources loaded from localhost` and click `Relaunch` at the bottom of the page.

 ### Examples
 Several examples are provided, showing how to set up a basic Peer.js connection and how to integrate WebRTC media streams with Three.js and Tone.js.